MasterVotr/Raytracer/README.md

-# PG1-raytracer
+# Raytracer
-Raytracer project from the subject PG1 at CTU Prague 2024/25.
+Raytracer project from the subject NI-PG1 and NI-GPU at CTU Prague 2024/25.

 ## Table of Contents
 - [About](#about)